-**Attention: as of May 2021 Catch-and-release only measures for Snook have been extended through May 31, 2022, from State Road 64 in Manatee County, including Palma Sola Bay south through Gordon Pass in Collier County but not including the Braden River or any tributaries of the Manatee River.
+**Attention: as of June 2021 Catch-and-release only measures for Snook have been extended through May 31, 2022, from State Road 64 in Manatee County, including Palma Sola Bay south through Gordon Pass in Collier County but not including the Braden River or any tributaries of the Manatee River.
 These are proactive measures due to impacts of red tide in this area.
 Since Snook is closed annually from May 1-Aug.
 31, this fishery will reopen for complete harvest on Sept.
 1, 2022.**

 The Common Snook is a popular saltwater fish in Florida; some may even say it is the year-round king.
 Snook fishing is great year-round in local waters, especially the inshore waterways.
 Locals or experienced anglers also refer to these creatures at Ravillia’s, Robalo’s and Linesides.

 The game-fish quality of this species is one of the best for year-round catches.
 However, if you wish to fish them on either coast you will need to wait for either the fall or spring seasons to open.
 Once caught, cook it up and it’s almost guaranteed to become one of your favorites!